nhsconnect/Events-Management/pages/messages/explore_event_header_information.md

 ---
-title: Event Header Information
+title: Generic Event Message Requirements
 keywords:  messaging, bundles
 tags: [fhir,messaging]
 sidebar: overview_sidebar
-permalink: explore_event_header_information.html
+permalink: explore_genreic_event_requirements.html
-summary: "The standard event header information applicable to National Events Management Service event messages"
+summary: "These are a set of generic requirements which are applicable to all evet messages passing through the NEMS"
 ---

-## Event Header Information
+# Event Message Structure

-Each event message will carry a standard set of event header information:
+Each event message which passes through the NEMS will carry a standard set of event information to allow the receiver to identify:

-- Patient NHS Number
-- Patient Details
-- The type of event e.g. PDS Birth Notification, Failsafe Alert
+- the the patient who is the focus of the event
-- Details of the service which published the event e.g. PDS, Failsafe
+- information about the provider who published the event message, including [contact details](overview_msg_architecture_feedback.html) for issues with the event message
-- When the event was published
+- information about the event that occurred
+- information to allow receivers to perform [message sequencing](overview_msg_architecture_sequencing.html)

-This page provides an overview of the core FHIR profiles and elements required for as part of the event header information.
-Additional guidance and requirements are outlined in the [event messages](overview_supported_events.html) specific guidance.
+This page provides common FHIR resource population requirements for all event messages, which should be followed in addition to the requirements outlined in the individual [event message specific](overview_supported_events.html) guidance pages.

+All event messages will be wrapped in a FHIR bundle resource of type `message` and therefore will also include a `MessageHeader` resource as the first resource in the bundle.

 <div style="text-align:center; margin-bottom:20px" >
 	<a href="images/messages/event_header_information_bundle.png" target="_blank"><img src="images/messages/event_header_information_bundle.png"></a>
-	Event Message Bundle - Header Resources <a href="images/messages/event_header_information_bundle.png" target="_blank">(open in new TAB)</a>
+	Event Message Bundle - Common Resources <a href="images/messages/event_header_information_bundle.png" target="_blank">(open in new TAB)</a>
 </div>

+# Resource Population

 ## [Bundle](http://hl7.org/fhir/STU3/StructureDefinition/Bundle)